mikepenelopescafe/penelopes-venue/src/content/services/bridal-shower.md

 ## Perfect for Various Celebration Styles

 ### Traditional Bridal Showers
-Classic celebrations with tea sandwiches, elegant decor, and traditional bridal shower games and activities.
+Classic celebrations with sweets, simple decor, and your own twist on games.

 ### Modern Celebrations
 Contemporary gatherings with creative themes, interactive elements, and personalized touches that reflect the couple's style.